lafftale1999/cpp_for_developers/week_1/exercises.md

 Create a program that asks the user which year they were born and then tells them how old they are today.

 ## 3. Present yourself
 The Intergalactic Council requires you to register your identity before entering the system.
+Create a struct Person with name, age, address, phone number and email.
-Write a program that asks for your name, age, address, phone number, and email, then prints them back in a tidy format—your digital passport!
+Write a program that asks for your name, age, address, phone number and email, then prints them back in a tidy format—your digital passport!

 ## 4. Calculator: Addition
 You’ve found two treasure chests with gold coins inside.